Toward an affordable density-based measure for the quality of a coupled cluster calculation: Results and Discussion

 \subsection{Closed-shell subsets of W4-17 and W4-11}

-We will focus first on a number of sequences to show trends.
+We will focus first on a number of sequences to show trends (Figure~\ref{fig:seq}).

 Consider first the sequence \ce{C2H6} to \ce{C2H4} to \ce{C2H2} to \ce{C2}.
-The \%TAE[(T)] increases along the series, as expected; this is a bit murky for DAD[CCSD], with \ce{C2H6} and \ce{C2H4} not very different, but quite clear for DAD[CCSDT]. ${\cal T}_{1}$ sort-of shows this trend as well, but $D_1$ and $D_2$ do not.
+The \%TAE[(T)] increases along the series, as expected; this is a bit murkier for DAD[CCSD], with \ce{C2H6} and \ce{C2H4} not very different, but quite clear for DAD[CCSDT]. ${\cal T}_{1}$ sort-of shows this trend as well, but $D_1$ and $D_2$ at first sight do not.